rk295/ecr-repo-list/README.md

 Successfully installed Flask-0.12.2 Jinja2-2.10 MarkupSafe-1.0 Werkzeug-0.14.1 boto3-1.6.21 botocore-1.9.21 click-6.7 docutils-0.14 futures-3.2.0 gunicorn-19.7.1 itsdangerous-0.24 jmespath-0.9.3 python-dateutil-2.6.1 s3transfer-0.1.13 six-1.11.0
 %
 ```

 The virtual environment is now ready to run the server.
-Make sure you've made the single change to `static/js/config.js` mentioned above, and then simply run the `run` cmd:
+Make sure you've made the single change to `static/js/config.js` mentioned above.

+You _might_ need to set the `AWS_DEFAULT_REGION` environment variable to the region where the ECR registry is located.

+Then simply run the `run` cmd:

 ```
 ./run